wilkinsjohnstanley/WordNet-Based-Graph-Search/README.md

 To help you set up quickly, you can install the Coding Pack for Java, which includes VS Code, the Java Development Kit (JDK), and essential Java extensions.
 The Coding Pack can be used as a clean installation, or to update or repair an existing development environment.

 After installing the CTRL+SHIFT+P and click Java:Configure Java Runtime.
 Configure the dependencies.
+4. Class Root: The src folder must be the root for the edu and project packages.
+This ensures that the compiler and runtime environment can locate the classes correctly.
+5. Package Declarations: All files in the edu.princeton.cs.algs4 folder should retain their "package edu.princeton.cs.algs4;" declaration at the top of each file.
+Or, if you choose to use the algs4.jar file, "import edu.princeton.cs.algs4" along with configuring the environment to use the file as explained earlier in this README.md file.